LUMII-Syslab/shuffle-exchange/README.md

 This repository contains the official _TensorFlow_ implementation of the following paper:

+**April 10, 2020 - Update** A simple and lightweight variant of the Shuffle-Exchange Network has been released.
+The new version not only scales to longer sequences but also converges faster and provides better accuracy.
+It is available on [arXiv](https://arxiv.org/abs/2004.04662) and [GitHub](https://github.com/LUMII-Syslab/RSE).

 >**Neural Shuffle-Exchange Networks − Sequence Processing in O(*n* log *n*) Time**
 >
 > by Kārlis Freivalds, Emīls Ozoliņš, Agris Šostaks